 3.2 Exporting Modules

-If your module refers to other modules in the project (meaning, it is not self-contained), you will see a pop-up window warning you of this.
+If your module refers to other modules in the project (that is, it is not self-contained), you will see a pop-up window warning you of this.

 Select Find usages of other user modules to view the references, or click Continue exporting and you will see the Select Dependencies dialog box: